 Fewer Congenital Issues in Some Cases

 It's true that many purebred dogs suffer from genetic conditions that have been passed from one generation to the next.
 Careful cross breeding may lower the chances of passing on a particular condition if only one parent is a carrier.
+There's an often-repeated belief that mixed breed dogs have "hybrid vigor" and are healthier than purebred dogs.
+In truth, it's difficult to say one way or another if purebred versus mixed breed life expectancy differs significantly.
+Purebred dogs are more likely to suffer from genetically inherited conditions, but this does not mean that mixed breed dogs live longer as they can pass away from many other types of disorders.

 May Become Foundation for a Future Pure Breed